 Content’s Influence on Brand Promotion Strategies

 Looking back at 2015, this was the year in online marketing when content came to the forefront.
-Brands which continued to broaden their social media marketing efforts, continued reaping the fruits of their efforts as measured in terms of customer loyalty, higher conversion rates and higher website visitor retention and interactivity rates.
+Brands that continued to broaden their social media marketing efforts continued reaping the fruits of their efforts as measured in terms of customer loyalty, higher conversion rates, and higher website visitor retention and interactivity rates.
 These successes came in proportion to the creative efforts and talents expanded, of course.